It4innovations/hyperqueue/docs/deployment/allocation.md

     `hq worker start`).

 - `--name <name>` Name of the allocation queue.
 Will be used to name allocations.
 Serves for debug purposes only.
+- `--max-kept-directories <number>` Each allocation that finishes (either successfully or unsuccessfully) will leave a directory containing debugging information on the filesystem.
+To avoid wasting disk space, HyperQueue will by default keep only the most recent `N` directories and remove the older ones.
+You can change the number of kept directories with this parameter.

 [^1]: You can use various [shortcuts](../cli/shortcuts.md#duration) for the duration value.